ojii/klass/docs/index.rst

 Create a new class
 ==================

-Classes are created by calling :js:func:`Klass`, which takes an object of attributes and methods as first argument, and optionally any number of parent classes as extra arguments.
+Classes are created by calling :js:func:`Klass`, which optionally takes any number of parents as arguments and returns a function to define your class.
+That function can be called with an object of attributes and methods to be defined on your class.

 Whenever a class is initialized, the ``__init__`` method is called.

 A simple class can be created like this::

-    var Animal = Klass({
+    var Animal = Klass()({
         '__init___': function(self, name){
             self.name = name;
         }